© Blue Light Media on behalf of Cheshire Widows Sons Masonic Bikers Association

 The only prerequisite is that you are a Master Mason in good standing (being a current and paid up member of a Lodge) and own a motorbike.

 If you ride a bike and are considering joining Freemasonry, you can join our affiliate group, the ‘Bad Pennies’ and partake in our rides whilst you join and attain your 3rd degree in Freemasonry.

 Go to our Contact page for more information.

-Due to CV19, our traditional Remembrance Sunday services have been cancelled.
+November 2020 - Due to CV19, our traditional Remembrance Sunday services were cancelled.
 However, not being perturbed, we got in quick before full lockdown rules came into play and laid some wreaths at various cenotaphs around Cheshire.
 In addition we placed Remembrance Poppy crosses against the graves of those that had received the Victoria Cross for the bravery in wartime.